hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide7_20220329.md

 #### 1.5.1 [Classes Introduction](https://launchschool.com/gists/6ba85481)

 The ECMAScript 6 (ES6) standard added the `class` keyword to JavaScript.
 In effect, classes act like **syntactic sugar** -- syntax designed to be easier to read or use -- that makes it easier for programmers to migrate to JavaScript from other OOP languages.
+The `class` statement gets translated behind the scenes to a constructor function and a prototype object, and the class name refers to the constructor function.
 In essence, they provide little more than a more natural and possibly familiar way to create constructors and prototypes.

 The syntax for defining classes is similar to that of defining functions.
 In particular, both functions and classes have two significant definition styles: declarations and expressions.